Cocaine addiction treatment – available across Europe

 What is the best treatment for cocaine addiction?

-• Inpatient cocaine addiction treatment
+• Residential cocaine addiction treatment at our residential centres

 • Outpatient services across Europe

-<h3>Inpatient cocaine addiction treatment
+Residential cocaine addiction treatment

-Inpatient treatment for cocaine misuse takes place at our residential centres, including Castle Craig in Scotland and Smarmore Castle in Ireland.
+Residential rehab gives the highest level of care for people with moderate to severe cocaine addiction.
+Medical and therapy support are available 24/7 at our residential centres, including Castle Craig in Scotland and Smarmore Castle in Ireland.

 • Medical detox and monitoring